Ice

+Humans have been using ice for various purposes for thousands of years.
+Some historic structures designed to hold ice to provide cooling are over 2,000 years old.
+Before the invention of refrigeration technology, the only way to safely store food without modifying it through preservatives was to use ice.
+Sufficiently solid surface ice makes waterways accessible to land transport during winter, and dedicated ice roads may be maintained.
+Ice also plays a major role in winter sports.

 Physical properties

-As a naturally occurring crystalline inorganic solid with an ordered structure, ice is considered to be a mineral.
-It possesses a regular crystalline structure based on the molecule of water, which consists of a single oxygen atom covalently bonded to two hydrogen atoms, or H–O–H. However, many of the physical properties of water and ice are controlled by the formation of hydrogen bonds between adjacent oxygen and hydrogen atoms; while it is a weak bond, it is nonetheless critical in controlling the structure of both water and ice.
+Ice possesses a regular crystalline structure based on the molecule of water, which consists of a single oxygen atom covalently bonded to two hydrogen atoms, or H–O–H. However, many of the physical properties of water and ice are controlled by the formation of hydrogen bonds between adjacent oxygen and hydrogen atoms; while it is a weak bond, it is nonetheless critical in controlling the structure of both water and ice.

 An unusual property of water is that its solid form—ice frozen at atmospheric pressure—is approximately 8.3% less dense than its liquid form; this is equivalent to a volumetric expansion of 9%.
 The density of ice is 0.9167–0.9168 g/cm3 at 0 °C and standard atmospheric pressure (101,325 Pa), whereas water has a density of 0.9998–0.999863 g/cm3 at the same temperature and pressure.
 Liquid water is densest, essentially 1.00 g/cm3, at 4 °C and begins to lose its density as the water molecules begin to form the hexagonal crystals of ice as the freezing point is reached.
 This is due to hydrogen bonding dominating the intermolecular forces, which results in a packing of molecules less compact in the solid.
-Density of ice increases slightly with decreasing temperature and has a value of 0.9340 g/cm3 at −180 °C (93 K).
+The density of ice increases slightly with decreasing temperature and has a value of 0.9340 g/cm3 at −180 °C (93 K).

 When water freezes, it increases in volume (about 9% for fresh water).
 The effect of expansion during freezing can be dramatic, and ice expansion is a basic cause of freeze-thaw weathering of rock in nature and damage to building foundations and roadways from frost heaving.
 It is also a common cause of the flooding of houses when water pipes burst due to the pressure of expanding water when it freezes.

-The result of this process is that ice (in its most common form) floats on liquid water, which is an important feature in Earth's biosphere.
-It has been argued that without this property, natural bodies of water would freeze, in some cases permanently, from the bottom up, resulting in a loss of bottom-dependent animal and plant life in fresh and sea water.
-Sufficiently thin ice sheets allow light to pass through while protecting the underside from short-term weather extremes such as wind chill.
-This creates a sheltered environment for bacterial and algal colonies.
-When sea water freezes, the ice is riddled with brine-filled channels which sustain sympagic organisms such as bacteria, algae, copepods and annelids, which in turn provide food for animals such as krill and specialised fish like the bald notothen, fed upon in turn by larger animals such as emperor penguins and minke whales.
+Because ice is less dense than liquid water, it floats, and this prevents bottom-up freezing of the bodies of water.
+Instead, a sheltered environment for animal and plant life is formed beneath the floating ice, which protects the underside from short-term weather extremes such as wind chill.
+Sufficiently thin floating ice allows light to pass through, supporting the photosynthesis of bacterial and algal colonies.
+When sea water freezes, the ice is riddled with brine-filled channels which sustain sympagic organisms such as bacteria, algae, copepods and annelids.
+In turn, they provide food for animals such as krill and specialized fish like the bald notothen, fed upon in turn by larger animals such as emperor penguins and minke whales.